 I’d start with those 4 heuristics and then maybe add more as we live in our code base and find more, the same way bars tend to open with a “3 RULES” sign and twenty years later they have 11 rules and the last 8 are things like “Don’t bring an alligator in this bar because one time Futzo did that and it was a disaster.”

 So where does that leave us?
 Code coverage tools: Evaulatable on their effectiveness with about 5 metrics, and useful as a sentinel score within a broader framework of heuristics to judge the effectiveness of a test suite.
 But they’re not, by themselves, a serviceable proxy for test or code quality.
 That requires a more robust framework with evaluation heuristics that reflect the team’s goals.

 - Luckily for you, I can ask Rebecca.
-So I’ve got a treat for you in the works ;).
+So I chatted with her about testing heuristics (notes here) ;).